hmcts/slack-help-bot/README.md

 ## Features

-- Users can request help from Platform Operations by:
-  - Using the `/PlatOps help` shortcut.
-  - Messaging the PlatOps help bot and saying `help`.
 - Users can ask the bot a question in a direct message.
 The bot searches the `the-hmcts-way` index in `Azure AI Search`, generates a grounded response using `Azure AI Services`, and links to the source documents it used.
+- Users confirm they have read the direct-message answer before the bot offers ticket creation.
+- Users can request help from Platform Operations from the direct-message answer by confirming they have read it and clicking `Still need help`.
+- If users type `help`, the bot tells them to send their actual question in DM with the full issue description.
 - While requesting help the bot will:
-  - Provide initial guidance, linking to documentation, recent announcements and providing guidance on what should be raised here.
-  - Prompt the user to choose the platform in DM before continuing into the normal help workflow.
+  - Use the user's original direct message as the ticket description.
   - Ask users to fill in some details about their request.
   - Search the `help-requests` index in `Azure AI Search` which will return the top 3 most relevant results from previous requests.
-  - Search the `the-hmcts-way` index in `Azure AI Search` which will return the top 3 most relevant results from the HMCTS Way.
   - Send the data to `Azure AI Services` to determine which area, environment and team the request is likely about and will preselect these fields for the user.
   - Create a ticket in Jira with the data provided.
   - Post the request in the `#platops-help` channel.